aws/aws-cdk-rfcs/text/0436-gamelift-l2.md

 import * as gamelift from '@aws-cdk-lib/aws-gamelift';
 import * as ec2 from '@aws-cdk-lib/aws-ec2';

-const fleet = new gamelift.CustomGameServerFleet(this, 'Customer game server fleet', {
+const fleet = new gamelift.Fleet(this, 'Game server fleet', {
   build: build,
 });
 // Allowing all IP Addresses from port 1111 to port 1122 on TCP Protocol